National Consortium for Societal Resilience [UK+]

 The National Consortium for Societal Resilience [UK+], abbreviated to NCSR+, was established 'to enhance the UK[+] whole-of-society approach to resilience, so that individuals, community groups, businesses, and organisations can all play a meaningful part in building the resilience of our society'.

-The NCSR+ was founded and is co-chaired by Alliance Manchester Business School and Thames Valley Local Resilience Forum (LRF).
+The NCSR+ is co-chaired by Alliance Manchester Business School, Suffolk Resilience Forum and Sussex Resilience Forum.